bormonoff/kafka-practicum/sprint-1/README.md

   ```
  - make consumer-help
  ```
-Launch steps for consumers with different settings:
+2. Launch the cosumers using:
  ```
  - make run-consumer-1
  - make run-consumer-2